ImageImage

 Capacity Constraints

-• Manufacturing: Need for automation or new production facilities exceeding $1M investment
+• Manufacturing: Need for automation or new production facilities requiring significant capital investment.

-At these inflection points, you have a compelling story for buyers: "We've built a successful foundation in Wisconsin, and with additional investment in [technology/expansion/capacity], this business can achieve X growth."
-This narrative justifies premium valuations while acknowledging why now might be the right time for transition.
+At these inflection points, you have a compelling story for buyers: you have built a successful foundation in Wisconsin, and with additional investment in technology, expansion, or capacity, this business can achieve its next phase of growth.
+This narrative supports premium valuations while acknowledging why now might be the right time for transition.

 The Wisconsin-Specific Decision Matrix